lukenew2/crypto_automation_system/README.md

     ```

 And Boom!
-We’ve created a secret to securely store our exchange’s API keys and gave our application sufficient permission to access the keys.
+We've created a secret to securely store our exchange’s API keys and gave our application the required permissions and configurations.

 **Developer Note:** Most exchanges offer a sandbox environment that provides the same functionality as the actual exchange so enable testing in our application without affecting our actual account.
 If you have API keys for your exchange’s sandbox, you can create another secret in AWS Secrets Manager to store the sandbox’s API keys.
 Copy the Secret Name and Secret ARN within our config.json and policy-dev.json files.